Bagriell/Nolib_threaded_server/README.md

 - fix pylint tears such as logger formatting optimization
 - better smtp
 - auth system
+- cleaner networking in docker

 ## note
 - I used chatgpt to speed up things like docstring.
 - I took some time to do the interview test in order to test things and because i learnt some things interesting.
-- smtp is hardly testable without using a configured gmail account
+- smtp is hardly testable without using a configured gmail account si I provided a screenshot of my mail getting spammed